 Native Educational Program Support

-Federal funding is available for urban Native educational support programs through Johnson O'Malley and Title VII.
+Federal funding is available for urban Native educational support programs through Johnson O'Malley and Title VI.
 The Indian Education Formula Grant Program was authorized in 1972 with the passing of the Indian Education Act.
 This allows Coeur d'Alene Public Schools, on an annual basis, to apply for federal funding to support Native education.
-In order for us to receive this funding each Native American student must fill out a Form 506.
+In order for us to receive this funding a completed 506 Form must be on file for each Native American student.
 This form is required for federal grant documentation of eligibility for services.
-It asks for tribal membership verification, which can be any of the following:
+It asks for the tribal membership enrollment number, which can be for any of the following:

-If you know that you have already submitted this form, THANK YOU for supporting funding for Native students in public schools.
+If you have already submitted this form, THANK YOU for supporting funding for Native student programs in public schools.